10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: no.

-Ptyas korros is such a crop field clean up snake that without them, Indonesian agriculture’s fate hangs in the balance.
-Ptyas korros is a widely harvested species, with thousands per year begin scooped out of the Indonesian countryside for the skin and meat trade (often illegally).
 By the 2000s, this had accelerated so far that sudden rat plagues appeared from nowhere and devastated Indonesian crops.
-Farmers didn’t realise how much they were benefitting from the snake until it left.
-Consequently, farmers in the Javan region of Jogyakarta are now releasing their own batches of Indo-Chinese ratsnakes.
+Farmers didn’t realise quite how much they were benefitting from this snake until it left.
+Consequently, farmers in the Javan region of Jogyakarta are now releasing their own batches of Indo-Chinese ratsnakes

 6 Ball python